Proteasome: 20S core particle

 In archaea such as Thermoplasma acidophilum, all the α and all the β subunits are identical, whereas eukaryotic proteasomes such as those in yeast contain seven distinct types of each subunit.
 In mammals, the β1, β2, and β5 subunits are catalytic; although they share a common mechanism, they have three distinct substrate specificities considered chymotrypsin-like, trypsin-like, and peptidyl-glutamyl peptide-hydrolyzing (PHGH).
 Alternative β forms denoted β1i, β2i, and β5i can be expressed in hematopoietic cells in response to exposure to pro-inflammatory signals such as cytokines, in particular, interferon gamma.
 The proteasome assembled with these alternative subunits is known as the immunoproteasome, whose substrate specificity is altered relative to the normal proteasome.

 Recently an alternative proteasome was identified in human cells that lack the α3 core subunit.
 These proteasomes (known as the α4-α4 proteasomes) instead form 20S core particles containing an additional α4 subunit in place of the missing α3 subunit.
 These alternative 'α4-α4' proteasomes have been known previously to exist in yeast.
 Although the precise function of these proteasome isoforms is still largely unknown, cells expressing these proteasomes show enhanced resistance to toxicity induced by metallic ions such as cadmium.

+The peptides that are formed by the 20S core have recently been shown to act as important metabolites for both programmed cell death and for immunity.
+Molecular glues that target BRD4 for degradation, lead to 26S proteasome generated peptides that release Inhibitor of apoptosis (IAPs) leading to Apoptosis, suggesting that the peptides generated by the 26S act as secondary metabolites that drive major cell processes.